 During the final year candidates complete a minimum of 1200 hours of supervision and mentoring.
 A minimum of 1000 hours must be completed in an approved California public school setting.
 All public school hours must be under the supervision of a professional with three years of experience as a school psychologist and who holds a Pupil Personnel Services credential in school psychology.

-Applications for supervision and mentoring courses must be filed on the MyUMassGlobal SOE Services site by the deadline established by the Teacher Accreditation Department (TAD).
+Applications for supervision and mentoring courses must be filed on the MyUMassGlobal SOE Services site by the deadline established by the Office of Credentials and Clinical Practice (OCCP).
 All the Credential and Program requirements must be met prior to any mentoring and supervision courses being taken.

 After successfully completing Fieldwork/Internship, all other program requirements, and coursework, candidates submit the PPSP portfolio demonstrating their competency based on the National Association of School Psychologists (NASP) Standards.